 Shindig’s versatility also allows the band to cover a wide range of pop and rock music.
 The Beatles, Kinks, Monkees, 60s Soul, Crowded House, Elvis, Oasis, Snow Patrol, Johnny Cash, Waterboys, Andy & Robbie Williams, Stevie Wonder, Deep Purple, and many more are likely to appear, often in the same song!
 The band often take spontaneous audience requests which can lead to some unlikely musical mixes.
 Accepting most of the blame is guitarist/vocalist, Graham Stephen, a sad strumming encyclopedia of pop music who has at last found a use for all those years spent lost in a wilderness of CDs, tapes and dusty vinyl.
 Graham also has a career as a singer/songwriter – see www.grahamstephen.co.uk – a talent which often comes in handy when his ageing brain cells make if necessary to “rewrite” the odd classic.

-Add one of the most renowned rhythm sections in Scotland and you can begin to understand why Shindig are one of the most popular ceilidh/function bands.
-Bass-man Mike Rae and drummer Dave Innes are simply the best around.
+Add some of the most renowned rhythm players in Scotland and you can begin to understand why Shindig are one of the most popular ceilidh/function bands.

 For more information email: email@example.com or call 07779499416